Last Updated on October 26, 2021

 Basic Economy is United’s ‘no carry-on’ fare.

-Many Twitter users are inspired to take to Twitter to express their opinion on flying United Basic Economy.
+Many passengers are inspired to go on Twitter to share their United Basic Economy reviews with the world.

-And United’s social media team are busy copying and pasting cookie-cutter apologies to all the passengers who realized too late that basic means basic.
+And United’s social media team is busy copying and pasting cookie-cutter apologies to all the passengers who realized too late that basic means basic.

 Here’s what United say: